- Video : 19 Weeks Pregnant – Baby Development, Symptoms, Dos and Don’ts

 - Overeat or not eat as much as needed by your body

 - Shy away from consulting your doctor if something does not feel right

 What You Need to Shop For

 Shopping during pregnancy should be paid attention to as you need to be as comfortable as possible.
 Make sure that you pick cotton maternity clothes.
+You can opt for floral printed tunics or ethnic kurtis that emphasise comfort for the growing belly.
 Buy roomy clothes that can help you breathe.
+Are you finding it difficult to fit into your existing pants and jeans?
+Then check out Bella Mama’s range of cosy joggers and maternity pants.
 Buy good quality flat shoes as well as books on pregnancy and parenting.
 Oral care and sanitation products should be bought too as you are more vulnerable to infections due to a lowered immunity.
 Stock up on snacks such as nuts, fruit, and yogurt to promote healthy eating.